Career Clusters

 Quick facts

-• High overall job growth expected
+- High overall job growth expected

 STEM occupations currently account for nearly 10 million jobs.
-Job growth of more than 8% is projected over the next decade, adding about 800,000 jobs.
+Job growth of more than 8% is projected over the next decade, adding about 800,000 jobs. - Regional and state high growth areas

-STEM jobs are expanding fastest in Texas, New York, California, and Washington, but STEM jobs are also increasing rapidly in less established locations such as North Dakota, Tennessee, and Georgia.
+STEM jobs are expanding fastest in Texas, New York, California, and Washington, but STEM jobs are also increasing rapidly in less established locations such as North Dakota, Tennessee, and Georgia. - Computer and tech fields growing fastest

-Computer and technology-related occupations are the fastest-growing STEM fields, with an increase of more than half a million new IT jobs projected across the next ten years.
+Computer and technology-related occupations are the fastest-growing STEM fields, with an increase of more than half a million new IT jobs projected across the next ten years. - Value of the arts is also recognized

 STEAM is a related global education movement that incorporates the arts—such as humanities, music, language arts, visual arts, and design—using the creative process to investigate scientific concepts.